scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 #### Employment

-The LEHD Origin-Destination Employment Statistics (LODES) data contain job counts tabulated for home and workplace census block, and broken down by industrial sector, and a handful of demographic characteristics like race and education.
+The LEHD Origin-Destination Employment Statistics (LODES) data contain job counts tabulated for home and workplace census block.
+These data are broken down by industrial sector and a handful of demographic characteristics like race and education.
 LODES also provides flow matrices that show the origin and destination blockgroups, and the number of commuters who travel between the two.